Tweedie Calculus: Introduction

-Accordingly, Tweedie's formula offers a different route to estimation and inference.
-Instead of estimating the latent signal distribution, one can express posterior functionals directly as maps of the observed marginal density, which can itself be estimated from the data.\footnote{In empirical Bayes terminology, the former approach is \(g\)-modeling and the latter is \(f\)-modeling \citep{efron2014two,efron2019bayes}.} This perspective has further implications beyond estimation.
-When the posterior mean is used as a decision rule, its Tweedie representation gives it a shrinkage interpretation: the posterior mean equals the raw observation plus a correction determined by the observed marginal density.
-In the Gaussian location model, this correction moves \(y\) toward regions of higher observed density, with magnitude governed by the noise variance and the score \(f_Y'(y)/f_Y(y)\).\footnote{This shrinkage view includes the James-Stein estimator \citep{james1961estimation} as an instance: in the Gaussian sequence model with a Gaussian latent distribution, the empirical Bayes plug-in version of Tweedie's formula yields James--Stein shrinkage up to degrees-of-freedom corrections \citep{efron2016empirical}. } In some models, Tweedie-type representations also imply shape restrictions, such as monotonicity, which can be used to improve estimation \citep{houwelingen1983monotone}.
-They also shed light on the statistical difficulty of estimation: in the Gaussian posterior-mean case, the difficulty is that of estimating the score of the observed marginal density, a pointwise derivative-estimation problem with known minimax rates under standard smoothness conditions \citep{stone1983optimal,pinkse2023estimates}.
+Accordingly, Tweedie's formula provides a route to estimation and inference that avoids direct estimation of the latent signal distribution.
+Rather than estimate the latent law, one can express posterior functionals as transformations of the observed marginal density and then estimate that marginal density from the data.\footnote{In empirical Bayes terminology, the former approach is \(g\)-modeling and the latter is \(f\)-modeling \citep{efron2014two,efron2019bayes}.} This perspective is useful beyond computation.
+For the posterior mean, Tweedie’s formula gives a shrinkage interpretation: the posterior mean equals the observation plus a correction determined by the observed marginal density.
+In the Gaussian location model, this correction moves \(y\) toward regions of higher observed density, with magnitude governed by the noise variance and the score \(f_Y'(y)/f_Y(y)\).\footnote{This shrinkage view includes the James--Stein estimator \citep{james1961estimation} as an instance: in the Gaussian sequence model with a Gaussian latent distribution, the empirical Bayes plug-in version of Tweedie's formula yields James--Stein shrinkage up to degrees-of-freedom corrections \citep{efron2016empirical}.} In some models, Tweedie-type representations also imply shape restrictions, such as monotonicity, that can improve estimation \citep{houwelingen1983monotone}.
+They also identify the source of statistical difficulty.
+In the Gaussian posterior-mean case, estimation reduces to estimating pointwise derivatives of the observed marginal density, which has polynomial minimax rates under standard smoothness conditions \citep{stone1983optimal,pinkse2023estimates}.
+This contrasts with full nonparametric recovery of the latent law, which can have only logarithmic minimax rates under Gaussian noise \citep{fan1991optimal}.